nyameen/Network_Design_Project/Phase5/ReadMe.txt

 Next, you can change the file for the client or leave blank for the default noted above.
 Also, you can specify the corruption option to use (1-5, corresponding to the descriptions shown in part 3 below) or leave as default which is 1
-The boxes below this allow for entry the error rate, but they will only be applied if the corruption option allows for it (i.e. is not 1).
+The box below this allows for entry the error rate, but will only be applied if the corruption option allows for it (i.e. is not 1).
+(Note: if this box is left empty, error rate is defaulted to 0%)

-Additionally, the Status Msgs checkbox can be checked to allow for server and client to print status messages during transfer, and UDT Err Msgs checkbox can be checked to allow for rdt functions to output bit err/data loss error messages.
+Additionally, the Status Msgs checkbox can be checked to allow for server and client to print status messages during transfer, and UDT Err Msgs checkbox can be checked to allow for rdt functions to output bit err/data loss and timeout error messages.

-Click the "client" button and the client will start.
+Then click the "client" button and the client will start.
 (Each time the client button is clicked, newly input corruption option and error rate settings will be applied) (Note these settings apply for both client and server as they both send and receive an image) In the terminal, messages will appear with the name of the thread Server or Client, followed by status updates.